What Are the Disadvantages of an Irrevocable Trust?

-Many choose irrevocable trusts because they often offer greater tax efficiency.
+Many choose irrevocable trusts because they often offer greater tax efficiency and are often used in part of a larger estate tax planning strategy.
 The fact that the assets are removed from the grantor’s personal estate means they no longer form part of their taxable income.

 However, the taxable income earned by the trust must still be taxed separately from the grantor, and the tax rate may even be higher in some situations.
 Furthermore, there is added effort and fees involved in filing a separate tax return.

 Safeguard Your Assets With the Strongest Multi Jurisdictional Asset Protection Structure in the World

 Irrevocable trusts are often much more complex than revocable trusts or other financial vehicles.
 They often contain complicated terms and provisions, that require a high level of expertise to understand.